paddytobias/era_report/README.md

 ## Running the report builder each month
 * Navigate to the directory hold the program in the terminal
-* Run `rm .httr-oauth` to delete the old credentials - this step is due to a current issue with the `googlecalendars` R package not storing the credentials properly.
 * Then run the [standard execution](#standard-execution) for the `era_report.R` script.
-* You will have to authorise the API calls a few times during the first iteration of the program.
-This is done by clicking on the url links that are generated in the terminal.
-(Recommend using iTerm so that you can right-click on these links and open them in your browser)

 ## History of the program
 2.0 now does this for all eRAs and adds the monthly events to a running datasheet that can be used for MVR quarterly and annual reports.
 1.0 was designed to only run for one eRA at a time.